 Dogs get their protective instincts thousands of years ago when humans first domesticated wolves into pets.
 In order to survive, early human tribes needed protection from predators and wild animals.
 The people who were most vulnerable were those who could not fight or defend themselves very well – like women, children, and the elderly.
 So it made sense that these groups would travel with large aggressive breeds.

 Early dogs were bred to guard livestock too, such as cattle, sheep, or goats.
 These larger dogs also became known as ‘sheepdogs’ because they worked with smaller dogs to herd and move livestock around safely from place-to

 Why does my dog bark when I hug someone?

 Your dog is likely barking out of fear or excitement.
 If he seems to like the person you are hugging he might want a hug too.
-If it seems like he does not like the person than the closeness is triggering his protective, fight or flight, instinct.
+If it seems like he does not like the person then the closeness is triggering his protective, fight or flight, instinct.

 6 Reasons Dogs Bark When You Get Close To Someone Else

 We know that the dog’s protective instincts are being triggered but now we will explore the specific things that can trigger a dog in this scenario.

 #1 Your dog is be jealous

 A dog that is jealous and insecure about your relationship with other people or pets is not a good thing. jealously often caused by Co-dependency and improper dog training.